Cinode-Labs/api/Samples/Cinode.Samples/README.md

 ## LaunchSetting

-It can also help to add the following `launchSetting.json` under properties.
+It can also help to add the following `launchSetting.json` under `properties`.

 ```JSON
 {